Christmas Songs

 300

-This is the main decoration in homes, streets, shops, offices, and factories.
+This is a very popular decoration in homes, streets, shops, offices, and factories.
 It appeared in Alsace, France in the 14th century, decorated with apples, paper flowers, and ribbons.

 What is the Sapin de Noël? or Christmas Tree